Afro–Latin Americans: Argentina

-According to the Argentina national census of the year 2010, the total Argentine population is 40,117,096, from which 149,493 are of African ancestry.

-Traditionally it has been argued that the black population in Argentina declined since the early 19th century to insignificance.
+According to the Argentina national census of the year 2010, the total Argentine population is 40,117,096, from which 149,493 were of African ancestry.
+Traditionally it has been argued that the black population in Argentina declined since the early 19th century into insignificance.
 Many believe that the black population declined due to systematic efforts to reduce the black population in Argentina in order to mirror the racially homogeneous countries of Europe.
-However, the pilot census conducted in two neighborhoods of Argentina in 2006 on knowledge of ancestors from Sub-saharan Africa verified that 5% of the population knew of Black African ancestry, and another 20% thought that it was possible but were not sure.
-Given that European immigration accounted for more than half the growth of the Argentine population in 1960, some researchers argue that, rather than decrease, what occurred was a process of overlaying, creating the "invisibility" of the population of Afro-Argentines and their cultural roots.
+A 2005 study found that 5% of the population had African ancestry, while a more recent study suggested 9% may have African heritage.
+Researchers such as Alí Delgado and Patricia Gomes have suggested that, rather than Black people disappearingerasure from the 19th century onward has resulted in the "invisibility" of African culture and roots in Argentina.

 Bolivia

-African descendants in Bolivia account for about 1% of the population.
+Self-identified African descendants in Bolivia account for about 1% of the population.
 They were brought in during the Spanish colonial times and the majority live in the Yungas.

 In 1544, the Spanish Conquistadors discovered the silver mines in a city now called Potosí, which is on the base of Cerro Rico.
 They began to enslave the natives as workers in the mines.
 However, the health of the natives working in the mines became very poor, so the Spanish began to bring in enslaved Sub-Saharan Africans to work in the mines.
 Slaves were brought as early as the 16th century in Bolivia to work in mines.
 In Potosí during the 17th century 30,000 Africans were brought to work in the mines from which the total population of Potosí which numbered around 200,000.
 Slaves were more expensive in Bolivia then other parts of the Spanish colonies costing upwards to 800 pesos.
 This was due to the fact that they had to be bought from slave ports in the coastal region of the Spanish empire and had to trek from cities like Cartagena, Montevideo, and Buenos Aires to Bolivia.